 navX-MXP includes several tools for magnetometer calibration and advanced configuration.
-These tools run on a Windows PC and communicate via USB to navX-MXP.
+These tools run on a Windows PC and communicate via USB to all navX-sensors.

 NOTE: These tools are provided for use by advanced users; please carefully read the tool descriptions before using them.